ameliaeckard/ameliaeckard.github.io/README.md

 ## Contact 📬

-If you have any questions, feel free to reach out to me through LinkedIn or GitHub. 📧
+If you have any questions, feel free to reach out to me! 📧

 ---